 After a number of changes over the past few years, ESPN’s NFL Countdown Show has seen some new faces take center stage.
-In 2024, there will be some familiar faces joined by a few new ones as well.
+Last year, some familiar faces were joined by a few new ones as well.

 Breaking Down the ESPN NFL Halftime and Countdown Commentators

 Scott Van Pelt, better known as SVP, is the host of the ESPN halftime show.
-He’s joined by Ryan Clark, Marcus Spears, Adam Schefter, and now the recently retired Jason Kelce.
+He’s joined by Ryan Clark, Marcus Spears, Adam Schefter, and Jason Kelce.

 Scott Van Pelt